Bjacks0321/Cybersecurity-/PROJECT 6:  Update a File Through a Python Algorithm/README.md

 This ensures up-to-date access control with minimal manual effort and reduced risk of error.

 📚 Documents Overview

 📘 Algorithm for file updates in Python.pdf

-Located in the Assignments folder, this PDF comprehensively explains the algorithm, including its purpose, structure, and detailed step-by-step breakdown.
+Located in the Assignments folder, this PDF comprehensively explains the algorithm's purpose and structure and provides a detailed step-by-step breakdown.

 📝 README – Update a File Through a Python Algorithm.md Also in the Assignments folder, this README is a polished write-up of the assignment that highlights the scenario, goals, and development process.
 It’s designed to be used in a professional portfolio.